There are lots of facts and myths about skim milk.

 Over the past few decades, skim milk became a desirable alternative to whole milk as consumers sought low-fat options.

-The US Department of Agriculture (USDA) played a big part in this when they introduced low-fat dietary guidelines in 1980.
+The US Department of Agriculture (USDA) played a big part in this when they introduced reasonably low-fat dietary guidelines in 1980.

 Following this, whole milk consumption began to fall at the expense of low-fat options.